welbaz/p3/README.md

 ![alt text](https://github.com/welbaz/P3/blob/master/images/p3.png)

-The user is requested to provide information concerning the PV system;
+The user is requested to provide information concerning the PV system:

 * Location, technical and orientation parameters.
 * The server (or address) where the historic output power is obtained.